Does NMN Help Lungs? Scientific Findings Explained | HealthspanX

 In mice with silicosis, NMN reduced scarring, oxidative stress, and inflammation by activating the Nrf2–glutathione antioxidant pathway.

 In a 2023 study, scientists tested NMN in mice models of silicosis.
-And they found that NMN reduced both oxidative stress and inflammation.
+And they found that NMN significantly reduced oxidative stress and inflammation.

 If you remember, silicosis causes damage by causing inflammation which starts the cell damage that snowballs into fibrosis.
 Therefore, being able to reduce inflammation offers a promising way to mitigate the damage caused by inhaled silica.